Find The Best Insurance

 With coinsurance, you pay a percentage of the drug’s cost.
 Even if you get two drugs with the same coinsurance, the final amount you pay depends on drug prices.
 Coinsurance varies by plan, by drug, and also based on whether or not you’ve reached your plan’s coverage gap (more on that next).

 The Medicare Part D coverage gap, also called the Medicare Part D donut hole, is a temporary limit on how much insurers will pay for your prescription drugs.
-In 2019, you will enter the coverage gap once you and your insurer have spent a combined $3,820 on prescriptions.
+In 2020, you will enter the coverage gap once you and your insurer have spent a combined $4,020 on prescriptions.
 This includes copays and coinsurance payments you make, but doesn’t include your premiums.
-In 2020, the coverage gap begins after you’ve spent $4,020.
+(In 2019, the coverage gap began after you’ve spent $3,820.)

 To get out of the coverage gap — meaning your plan will start covering drug costs again — you will need to reach a total spending level for the year.
 In Medicare, that’s known as the true out-of-pocket limit, or TrOOP costs, and it includes your copays, coinsurance, and deductibles.
-In 2019, the TrOOP threshold is $5,100, but in 2020 it will increase to $6,320.
+In 2020, the TrOOP threshold is $6,350.
 Once you spend that much, you automatically get catastrophic coverage.
 Catastrophic coverage gives you reduced copays and coinsurance for the rest of the year.

 Most people enter the coverage gap at some point during the year.
 Once you do, Medicare will pay for a certain percentage of your drugs and you will have to pay the rest.
 How much Medicare covers depend on whether you get a generic or brand-name drugs.